-You click on a link and expect your browser to display a certain website.
-But sometimes this doesn’t work.
-Instead you only see black font on a white screen: “Error 404 Page not found” or just “404 not found”.
+When clicking on a link you expect your browser to show the requested website.
+But what if instead all you can see is black font on a white screen saying “Error 404 page not found” or alternatively “404 not found”.

 What happened?
 Why are you not able to access the desired website?
 And what does the message “Page not found” even mean?
-And why is this type of error labeled with the number 404?
-We explain all this to you and showl you how to solve this problem.
+Have you ever wondered, why this type of error is labeled with the number 404?
+Read below for answers to all of these questions and a solution on how to solve this problem.

 Error 404 - where does the name come from?

-To begin with we explain the origins of Error 404.
+Let’s begin with explaining the origins of Error 404.
 Where does the term Error 404 come from?
 There is a story behind the origin of the term Error 404 that belongs to the realm of mythical tales: Legend has it that Error 404 originated in the early stages of the world wide web.
-Responsible for the missing data was supposedly a server located in room 404 of the CERN.
-CERN is short for the European Organization for Nuclear Research, located near Meyrin in the canton of Geneva, Switzerland.
+Responsible for the missing data was supposedly a server located in room 404 of CERN.
+CERN is the name of the European Organization for Nuclear Research, located near Meyrin in the canton of Geneva, Switzerland.
 The root of the world wide web is found here.

-But the truth is: the error message 404 is just one of 27 different errors, which are defined as part of the HTTP standard.
-Other known error messages which we are going to explain later on include 403 (No permission to access), 400 (Bad request) and 410 (Requested resource is gone).
+But the truth is: the error message 404 is just one of 27 different errors, which are defined as part of the HTTP status codes.
+Other known error messages which we are going to explain later on include 403 (Forbidden), 400 (Bad Request) and 410 (Gone).

 What does Error 404 mean?

-But what then is Error 404?
 Error 404 is a dead or broken link to a non-existent website or file.
 Therefore this error message is also known as a deadlink.
-When you type in an internet address that does not exist or one that tries to follow a faultily programmed link, you will receive an Error 404 message on your screen, such as “404 Not Found” or “Error 404, Page not found”.
+When you look up a web address that does not exist or one that tries to follow a faulty programmed link, you will receive an Error 404 message on your screen, such as “404 Not Found” or “Error 404 page not found”.
 This error message means that the requested website does not exist under the URL you just typed in.
-You can also compare this error message to conventional postal services: “Address unknown - return to sender”.
-Or compare it to communication via email.
+You can also compare this error message to conventional postal services: “Address unknown - return to sender” or compare it to communication via email.
 If you type in a wrong or non-existent email address you will get an automated mail saying “...Return to sender” back.

 It is important to know that Error 404 does not pose a threat to your computer.
 This error message is just annoying, especially if you happen to come across it more than once.
-Furthermore, this error message tells you that there is nothing wrong with your computer or the quality of your internet connection.
-The fault does not lie with you but with the server that you sent a request to by clicking on a link or by typing in a certain URL.
-Generally speaking.
-With the increase in computer viruses it could also happen that you receive this error message after your computer has been infected by malware.
+It is important to know that there is nothing wrong with your computer or the quality of your internet connection.
+Generally speaking the fault does not lie with you, but with the server that you sent a request to by clicking a link or typing in a certain URL.
+With the increase in computer viruses it is possible that you receive this error message after your computer has been infected by malware.
 This type of malicious software can force your computer to display error messages.
-You are unsure whether you accidentally downloaded malware to your computer?
+Are you unsure whether you accidentally downloaded malware to your computer?
 Then do not hesitate and visit a TrustATec service partner near you.
 Our technicians offer quick and easy help.

 Error 404 and the consequences